Pinocchio (Fables): Personality

-The readers first see Pinocchio during the Remembrance Day gala scene in "Legends in Exile," where he reveals to a fellow Fable that he is angry at the Blue Fairy for granting his wish to be a real boy in such a way that he would never grow up into a man.
+Pinocchio is first seen during the Remembrance Day gala scene in "Legends in Exile", where he reveals to a fellow Fable that he is angry at the Blue Fairy for granting his wish to be a real boy in such a way that he would never grow up into a man.
 He is over three hundred years old but hasn't hit puberty.
 He attends the celebration every year in the hopes that she will show up so that he can finally give her a piece of his mind (and boot).

 Appearance

 Pinocchio is always shown as a very short person with short dark hair, but other specifics of his appearance vary depending on the artist.
-In "A Wolf in the Fold" and "Around the Town," he is drawn as a typical prepubescent child with a slender frame and a receding chin, but most other chapters show him with thick shoulders, a square jaw and a heavy brow.
-Nevertheless, in "A Two-Part Caper," Bigby describes Pinocchio as looking like a little boy.
+In "A Wolf in the Fold" and "Around the Town", he is drawn as a typical prepubescent child with a slender frame and a receding chin, but most other chapters show him with thick shoulders, a square jaw and a heavy brow.
+Nevertheless, in "A Two-Part Caper", Bigby describes Pinocchio as looking like a little boy.

 Mark Buckingham, one of the primary artists on the series, draws Pinocchio with a jutting lower lip and, even when speaking, always with his mouth closed; Buckingham depicts all wooden characters in this same way.

 Character history

 Pinocchio and Geppetto

-In "March of the Wooden Soldiers," Pinocchio realizes that his father Geppetto must still be alive.
+In "March of the Wooden Soldiers", Pinocchio realizes that his father Geppetto must still be alive.
 He concludes that he has been enslaved by the Adversary and forced to carve wooden armies for him.
 Pinocchio wishes to return to the Homelands to find his father, but is beheaded during the Battle of Fabletown, reverting immediately to his original wooden form.
 He is later carried back to the Homelands by his friend Boy Blue and restored to life by Geppetto, who turns out to be the Adversary himself.
 As Boy Blue escapes Geppetto's clutches, he offers Pinocchio a chance to return to Fabletown.
 Pinocchio, very confused, opts to stay with his father, possibly because of the loyalty geas Geppetto had placed on him.
 As such, despite any misgivings that he might have, Pinocchio becomes unable to act against his father's interests.
 During an incursion by Bigby Wolf, it is revealed Pinocchio is also protected magically against multiple forms of harm.
 An explosion only served to confuse him.